 In an emergency you should follow the instructions of the person who raises the alarm or the church leader (churchwarden, Vicar or other person) who has the key information.
 A person acting in the role of Fire Warden will be distinguished by a yellow Fire Warden hard hat and high-visibility vest.
 Please follow their instructions.
+Emergency evacuation diagrams are provided at all exits.

 Our buildings are small and have multiple exits and easy access to the street and grounds.
 Nevertheless, smoke and other factors can cause confusion and reduce visibility so you should be familiar with the location of the fire extinguishers, the major fire exits and the Assembly Point in the event of an evacuation.
-In the church, the fire extinguisher is located in the left hand vestry room, along with instructions in its use.
+In the church, the fire extinguishers are located beside the piano and in the front porch, along with instructions in their use.
 The fire exits are shown here: